Uninett/Argus-frontend/MANUAL.md

 <img src="public/screenshots/manual/Screenshot 2022-09-08 at 14.03.02.png"/>

 ### What is timeslot in Argus
 Timeslot is a collection of one or more recurrences with a meaningful name.
-Saved timeslots are used when [customizing alarm notifications](#customize-alarm-notifications-in-argus).
+Saved timeslots can be used when [customizing alarm notifications](#customize-alarm-notifications-in-argus).
 Each timeslot represents a window (or several windows) of time for when it is OK to receive alarm notifications.

 ### What is recurrence in Argus
 Recurrence is a building block of each timeslot.
 Each recurrence represents a time range on selected weekdays for when it is OK to receive alarm notifications.